parsamajidipour/parsamajidipour/README.md

 ***Parsa Majidipour***

-Security Researcher • DevOps Engineer
+Security Researcher

-I focus on web application security, Linux systems, and building secure, resilient infrastructure.
+I focus on web application security, Interested in Linux systems, and Offensive Security.
 I enjoy breaking things to understand how to make them stronger — then automating the fix.

 ---